CyberAgentAILab/CM-VQVAE/CM-VQVAE/CREMA-D/README.md

     - 3: No reconstruction

 - data_path: Folder where the configuration necessary for data loading is stored.
 The folder contains configs for each split (train, val, test) and modality (see the details on the corresponding sections below).
 It can take the following values:
-    - 'data'
+    - 'data_cremad'
     - 'data_rml'
     - 'data_rml_by_user'

-- balanced: If True, the balanced version of the EmoVoxCeleb dataset will be used (only four classes are used, and the number of samples per-class is comparable).
+- balanced: This is deprecated, and the value should be False.
+If True, the balanced version of the CREMA dataset will be used (only four classes are used, and the number of samples per-class is comparable).

 - num_epoch: Training epochs.
 Recommended: 35 (10 if 'data_rml_by_user' due to overfitting)